Southern Alaska Base Camp Equipment List: Katmai – Aleutians – Wrangells – Glacier Bay

 All garments should be synthetic or wool because they are light, fast-drying, and warmer when wet.
 Please leave your cotton clothes at home.

-We are serious about the need for extra rain gear on the Pacific coast in places like Glacier Bay, Katmai and the Aleutians.
-Bring two rain coats on these trips.
+We are serious about the need for extra rain gear on the Pacific coast in places like Glacier Bay, Katmai, and the Aleutians.
+Bring two raincoats on these trips.
 A light pair for hiking and a heavier set works best.

 Please use this as a literal checklist.
 When all the boxes are checked, ✓ you are done.
 Anything not on the list doesn’t belong.